 Second, I think of love as forgiving.
 I know I’m not a perfect person.
 Those who love me have to forgive me over and over and not give up on me as I try to grow and change.
 A few years ago at a neighborhood nursery, I purchased an orchid.
 When I got home and examined it carefully, I realized it was in poor shape and that’s why it was on sale.
 I doubted it would survive.
 I pulled it out of the pot, and stuck in the crook of a tree - expecting it to die.
 But do you know, 2 years later, that orchid has put out two stalks of the most beautiful large flowers I’ve ever seen?
 It didn’t give up!

 Third, I think of love as being something special… unique… exclusive between me and the one that loves me.
 Orchids come in an amazingly unique variety of shapes, colors, and sizes!
 The first time I went to the orchid show here in Hilo I was amazed.
 They come in a variety of colors and patterns.
 Some are large, some are teeny tiny and some look like happy faces with eyes and mouth smiling with love at you!
 Some have a soft tropical fragrance and some smell like chocolate.
 I even have an orchid in my yard that grows vanilla beans!

 Fourth, when I think of love, I think of it being plentiful.
 I need a lots and LOTS of it!
 At the Hilo Farmer’s market, one of the first things that always catches my eyes, are the buckets and buckets full of orchids for sale.
 In fact, that’s what this painting is based on!
 Pictures I’ve taken of these orchids!!!
-The orchids are used by us in decor and in making lei.
-Putting a lei on a special someone is the perfect way of showing Aloha.

 I hope this watercolor now speaks of love to you!
 Is there someone you know who needs to feel loved today?